 Public financing has been solicited from Superintendência do Desenvolvimento da Amazônia (“Sudam”), a Brazilian regional development fund that could bring significant additional benefits to the project shareholders.
-The Cuiabá I Power Project has already been formally pre-approved by Sudam.
-Enron currently expects that this project, subject to resolution of certain intercreditor issues, is expected to obtain 15-year US dollar debt financing at a cost of between 9.5% to 10.0%
+The Cuiabá Project has already been formally pre-approved by Sudam.
+Sudam financing would be structured as a subsidized investment in preferred equity in EPE, which would be repurchased after substantial completion at a deep discount, resulting in a positive impact on project IRR.
+Enron currently expects that, subject to resolution of certain intercreditor issues, Cuiabá I will obtain such Sudam financing.
+Enron currently expects that this project, subject to resolution of certain intercreditor issues, will obtain up to 15-year US dollar debt financing at a cost of between 7% and 11.0%.

 State Government Support

 The Mato Grosso State Government has fully recognized the benefits of addressing what has previously been the major obstacle to development in the State, access to competitive power supplies and natural gas.
-The Government is also aware of the benefits of developing Cuiabá II and III which will give Mato Grosso power exporter status.
+The Government has also recognized of the benefits of developing Cuiabá II and III, which will give Mato Grosso power exporter status.

+Excellent Location

+The Cuiabá Project is located in Mato Grosso, which has strong growth of approximately 10% per year in electricity demand and is dependent on power imports from distant capacity in the States of São Paulo and Minas Gerais.

 Riogen

 Excellent Location

-The Riogen project’s excellent location will allow it to access more competitive (lower price, more flexible take-or-pay) local gas from the Campos basin and to benefit from Rio de Janeiro’s status as a substantial net importer of electricity from the large hydroelectric facilities located in the States of Sao Paulo and Minas Garais.
+The Riogen project’s excellent location will allow it to access more competitive (lower price, more flexible take-or-pay) local gas from the Campos basin and to benefit from Rio de Janeiro’s status as a substantial net importer of electricity from the large hydroelectric facilities located in the States of São Paulo and Minas Gerais.
 This results in minimal transmission charges being allocated to the plant.

 Elektro Provides Access to PPA

 Enron’s ownership of Elektro allows Riogen to overcome perhaps the most difficult obstacle to the successful development of power projects in Brazil, which is access to a power off-taker and a financeable PPA.
-Enron is in discussions with ANEEL on the final form of the power purchase agreement, whereby Elektro would purchase most or all of the electricity generated by Riogen.
+Enron is in discussions with ANEEL on the final form of the power purchase agreement, pursuant to which Elektro will purchase most or all of the electricity generated by Riogen.

 Ownership Positions in CEG/CEG-Rio Facilitate Access to Gas Supplies

 Enron’s ownership positions in CEG and CEG-Rio allow Riogen to also address other obstacles to gas-fired power plant development in Brazil, which include access to gas supplies and the ability to negotiate a financeable gas supply agreement.
-Gas for 290 MW has already been secured with CEG/CEG-Rio, and the gas supply for the additional 290 MW for Riogen II [will be] secured from Petrobras through the Emergency Plant program.
+Gas for 248 MW has already been secured for the first phase of Riogen I with CEG/CEG-Rio, and the gas supply for the additional 248 MW for the second phase of Riogen I is expected to be secured from various gas suppliers through the Emergency Plant program.

 Emergency Power Plant Status

-As a result of Enron’s ability to address gas supply and power off-take issues and the advanced stage of development of the Riogen project (access to site, status of permits and access to gas turbines), the Riogen project has secured Emergency Plant status, with all the associated foreign exchange, gas price, permitting and transmission cost pass-through benefits.
+As a result of EAS’s ability to address gas supply and power off-take issues and the advanced stage of development of the Riogen project (access to site, status of permits and access to gas turbines), the Riogen project has secured Emergency Plant status for 50% of its 991 MW of total capacity, with all the associated foreign exchange, gas price, permitting and transmission cost pass-through benefits.

 State Government Support

 The State of Rio de Janeiro has recognized the significant economic advantages of exporting gas-fired power generation in South/Southeast Brazil.
 The State Government and other local authorities are fully supportive of the Riogen project and are actively assisting Enron with its development efforts.
-[INCLUDE A PHRASE ON TAX BENEFITS (ICHS) ALREADY SECURED].

 Puerto Suárez